elmar-hinz/Python.Vii/README.md

 ## Progress

-I am getting close to a minimal Editor with one Window.
-Moving, editing, copying and delting already work in a reasonable way.
+I am getting close to a minimal Editor with one Window only.
+Moving, editing, copying and deleting already work in a sufficiant way.

 See https://github.com/elmar-hinz/Python.Vii/blob/master/vii/Setup.py

-The commandline to read and write files is still missing.
-Once that is working, the first version will be published.
+* The commandline to read and write files is still missing.
+* Window scrolling is still missing.

+Once these is working, the first version will be published.